Purchase order vs invoices: What’s the difference?

 Top Tip: Understanding the basics of small business accounting will help you to make more informed financial decisions for your business.
-Specifically, it’s helpful to understand these two accounting methods, the three main financial statements, how to use accounting software to save time and the difference between an accountant and a bookkeeper.
-To learn more, read our complete guide to accounting for startups.
+Specifically, it’s helpful to understand these two accounting methods, the three main financial statements, and the difference between an accountant and a bookkeeper.
+To learn more, read our complete guide to accounting for startups 📚

 Why are invoices important?

 At its most basic, an invoice is a document that gets you paid, but there are other important aspects to it.
 For instance, invoices allow you to: